timf34/timf34.github.io/lists/words.md

   - _Japanese_
   - Embracing the beauty in imperfection and transience; valuing the inherent significance and stories of everyday objects and moments.
+- Marmeladenglasmomente
+  - _German_
+  - Moments and memories so dear to you, so full of joy and meaning, that you wish you could capture them in a jar and keep them forever.